thecartercenter/nemo/docs/production-setup.md

     cp config/initializers/local_config.rb.example config/initializers/local_config.rb
     nano config/initializers/local_config.rb

 Enter sensible values for the settings in the file.
 Entering a functioning email server is important as ELMO relies on email to send broadcasts, and registration info, and password reset requests.
-Once you have ELMO running, you can test your email setup by requesting a password reset for your user.
-Save and exit when you're done.
+Once you have ELMO running, you can test your email setup by creating a new user for yourself and delivering the login instructions via email or by using the password reset feature.

-### Upload SSL certificate

-ELMO requires a valid SSL certificate for general security and to comply with ODK Collect's requirement for same.
-Free SSL certificates are widely available nowadays.
-Try [here](https://google.com/search?q=free+ssl+certificate).

-Once you have obtained a certificated and downloaded its `.crt` and `.key` files:

-    sudo mkdir /etc/nginx/ssl
-    sudo chmod 400 /etc/nginx/ssl
-    sudo nano /etc/nginx/ssl/ssl.crt

-Paste contents of your `.crt` file, save, and exit.

-    sudo nano /etc/nginx/ssl/ssl.key

-Paste contents of your `.key` file, save, and exit.
-Be careful not to share the contents of your `.key` file with anyone.

 ### Final config